replicant0wnz/blog/_posts/2022-07-07-cross-platform-repeatable-builds-using-docker.md

-I’d like to note that a **Github** action already [exists](https://github.com/marketplace/actions/build-jekyll) to build Jekyll using a single line, but this issue is discussed in the [**Analysis**](#analysis) above.
+I’d like to note that a **Github** action already [exists](https://github.com/marketplace/actions/build-jekyll) to build Jekyll using a single line, but this is discussed in the [**Analysis**](#analysis) above.
 We would be using two separate methods to build both locally and remote without complete control over the tooling.